Tender stewing beef that has been slowly braised in a rich sauce and then served on a bed of noodles with a dollop of sour cream. Just amazing!!

 - Whisk together the flour, salt, black pepper, and paprika.
 Toss cubed beef in the flour and spices until coated.
 Dust off any excess flour.

-- Add the onions and garlic and saute them for a couple minutes.
+- Add the onions and garlic to the pan and sauté them for a couple minutes.

 - Pour in the red wine to deglaze the bottom of the pan.
 Let it simmer for a couple minutes.

-- If the meat and onions are in a skillet, transfer to a roasting pot.
-Stir in the beef broth, crushed tomatoes, caraway seeds, paprika salt and pepper.
+- If not sautéing in a dutch oven, transfer to a roasting pot.
+Otherwise, keep everything in the dutch oven.
+Stir in the beef broth, crushed tomatoes, caraway seeds, paprika salt and pepper, as well as the cooked beef that has been set aside.

 - Cook in the oven for 3-4 hours.